phetsims/qa/documentation/qa-book.md

 **_There are 3 columns in the test matrix for this wrapper:_**

-*Column 1 says:* Launch Sim/Generate HTML/Save Load
+*Column 1 says:* Standard PhET-iO Wrapper
 *How?*
-This test is done continuously and in conjunction with Column 2.
+This test focuses on the buttons found under the 'Standard PhET-iO Wrapper' section of Studio and is done continuously and in conjunction with Column 2.
-* Periodically launch the simulation to make sure it works using the “Launch” button.
+* Periodically launch the simulation to make sure it works using the Test button.
-* Periodically copy and paste the HTML into a text editor (ex.
-Atom), save the file, and open it in a browser to make sure the modifications you made are still there using the “Generate HTML” button.
+* Periodically press the Preview HTML button.
+Copy and paste the HTML into a text editor (ex.
+Atom), save the file as a .html, and open it in a browser to make sure the modifications you made are still there.
 * When doing the above, make sure that the resulting sim resets to the state it launched in, rather than the default sim's original state, when you hit reset all.
-* Test both the “Production” and “Development” radio buttons.
-A sim launched with Development will have more info in the console.
+* Periodically, press the Download File button, after making changes to the sim.
+Refresh Studio, press the Load File button, and select the downloaded file.
+Studio should open to reflect the state it was downloaded in.

 *Column 2 says:* Play around with the studio
 *How?*